deckhouse/virtualization/docs/USER_GUIDE.md

 #### Creating a VM clone / Using a VM snapshot as a template for creating a VM

-A VM snapshot can be used to create a VM clone or as a template for creating similar VMs.
+A snapshot of a virtual machine can be used both to create its exact copy (clone) and as a template for deploying new VMs with a similar configuration.

-For this purpose, it is necessary to create `VirtualMachineRestore` resource and configure `.spec.nameReplacements` block in it.
+This requires creating a `VirtualMachineRestore` resource and setting the renaming parameters in the `.spec.nameReplacements` block to avoid name conflicts.

-Example manifest for restoring a virtual machine from a snapshot:
+Example manifest for restoring a VM from a snapshot:

 ```yaml
 d8 k apply -f - <<EOF